alexanian/heist-puzzles/README.md

 ### Running the server
 * For develop, `python server.py` (with venv enabled) will do ya
-* To see it beyond your local machine
+* To see it beyond your local machine, you're going to want to change the IP in Config.Server to 0.0.0.0

 ### Setting up smartphone cameras